 After three decades of leading adult study groups, I have found that text study is the ‘great equalizer.’
 Regardless of background, anyone can relate to the Biblical text as the means through which the Divine Author communicates to the reader.

-Scholars have been interpreting the text for millennia (and I periodically refer to the oral tradition for elucidation and confirmation), but our focus is on understanding the “peshat” -- the text in context, rather than midrashic homiletics.
+Scholars have been interpreting the text for millennia -- and I periodically refer to the oral tradition for elucidation and confirmation -- but our focus is on understanding the “peshat” -- the text in context, rather than midrashic homiletics.

-This is a logical, step-by-step, orderly presentation that the reader can follow easily, with frequent summaries and guidance toward the final conclusions about the inherent meaningfulness of the Jewish practice under study.
+Thus, the two books on Jewish rituals offer a logical, step-by-step, orderly presentation that the reader can follow easily, with frequent summaries and guidance toward the final conclusions about the inherent meaningfulness of the Jewish practice under study.